rawsoft/wp-foxmetrics/README.txt

 == Description ==

-**FoxMetrics helps you overcome the challenges with siloed systems and products.
-It captures, stores, and unlocks data generated from the web, mobile, and other sources and drive value from customer behavioral data.**
+FoxMetrics is software that helps you overcome the challenges with siloed systems and products.
+It captures, stores, and unlocks data generated from the web, mobile, and other sources and drive value from customer behavioral data.

+FoxMetrics is also a complete Google Analytics alternative that offers a full set of web analytics features, security, privacy, and more.

+This plugin automatically inserts your FoxMetrics tracking code into each page of your website.
+To use this plugin, a FoxMetrics account is required, which provides you with an application ID that you will need during the installation of the plugin.

+= FoxMetrics Solutions: =

+* Web Analytics
+* Marketing Analytics
+* Business Intelligence
+* Unified Customer View
+* ECommerce Analytics

+= FoxMetrics Features: =

+* Dashboards
+* Insights
+* Custom Report
+* Raw Data Access (SQL)
+* Custom Data Models
+* Support for multiple data sources

 == Installation ==